SandeR2012/explore-flask/chapters/conventions.md

 PEP 8 is the official style guide for Python code.
 I recommend that you read it and apply its recommendations to your Flask projects (and all of your other Python code).
 Your code will be much more approachable when it starts growing to many files with hundreds, or thousands, of lines of code.
 The PEP 8 recommendations are all about having more readable code.
 Plus, if your project is going to be open source, potential contributors will likely expect and be comfortable working on code written with PEP 8 in mind.

 One particularly important recommendation is to use 4 spaces per indentation level.
 No real tabs.
-If you break this convention, it’ll be a burden on you and other developers when switching between projects.
+If you break this convention, it'll be a burden on you and other developers when switching between projects.
 That sort of inconsistency is a pain in any language, but white-space is especially important in Python, so switching between real tabs and spaces could result in any number of errors that are a hassle to debug.

 ### PEP 257: Docstring Conventions

 PEP 257 covers another Python standard: **docstrings**.
-You can read the definition and recommendations in the PEP itself, but here’s an example to give you an idea of what a docstring looks like:
+You can read the definition and recommendations in the PEP itself, but here's an example to give you an idea of what a docstring looks like:

 \begin{codelisting}
 \label{code:pep257}